Knowledge representation and reasoning: History

 Another area of knowledge representation research was the problem of common-sense reasoning.
 One of the first realizations learned from trying to make software that can function with human natural language was that humans regularly draw on an extensive foundation of knowledge about the real world that we simply take for granted but that is not at all obvious to an artificial agent, such as basic principles of common-sense physics, causality, intentions, etc. An example is the frame problem, that in an event driven logic there need to be axioms that state things maintain position from one moment to the next unless they are moved by some external force.
 In order to make a true artificial intelligence agent that can converse with humans using natural language and can process basic statements and questions about the world, it is essential to represent this kind of knowledge.
 In addition to McCarthy and Hayes' situation calculus, one of the most ambitious programs to tackle this problem was Doug Lenat's Cyc project.
 Cyc established its own Frame language and had large numbers of analysts document various areas of common-sense reasoning in that language.
 The knowledge recorded in Cyc included common-sense models of time, causality, physics, intentions, and many others.

 The starting point for knowledge representation is the knowledge representation hypothesis first formalized by Brian C. Smith in 1985:

 Any mechanically embodied intelligent process will be comprised [sic] structural ingredients that a) we as external observers naturally take to represent a propositional account of the knowledge that the overall process exhibits, and b) independent of such external semantic attribution, play a formal but causal and essential role in engendering the behavior that manifests that knowledge.

-One of the most active areas of knowledge representation research is the Semantic Web.
-The Semantic Web seeks to add a layer of semantics (meaning) on top of the current Internet.
+The Semantic Web is a field of knowledge representation that seeks to add a layer of semantics (meaning) on top of the current Internet.
 Rather than indexing web sites and pages via keywords, the Semantic Web creates large ontologies of concepts.
 Searching for a concept will be more effective than traditional text only searches.
 Frame languages and automatic classification play a big part in the vision for the future Semantic Web.
 The automatic classification gives developers technology to provide order on a constantly evolving network of knowledge.
 Defining ontologies that are static and incapable of evolving on the fly would be very limiting for Internet-based systems.
 The classifier technology provides the ability to deal with the dynamic environment of the Internet.

-Recent projects funded primarily by the Defense Advanced Research Projects Agency (DARPA) have integrated frame languages and classifiers with markup languages based on XML.
+Projects funded primarily by the Defense Advanced Research Projects Agency (DARPA) integrated frame languages and classifiers with markup languages based on XML.
 The Resource Description Framework (RDF) provides the basic capability to define classes, subclasses, and properties of objects.
 The Web Ontology Language (OWL) provides additional levels of semantics and enables integration with classification engines.